ProjectZakyx/project-zakyx/docs/plan.md

 ## Conclusion

-This improvement plan provides a comprehensive roadmap for transforming Projekt-Ora from its current early state into a fully-featured, secure, and performant web browser.
+This improvement plan provides a comprehensive roadmap for transforming Projekt-ZAKYX from its current early state into a fully-featured, secure, and performant web browser.
 By following this plan and adhering to the modular architecture principles, the project can achieve its goals while maintaining the flexibility to adapt to changing web standards and user needs.

 The plan balances immediate improvements with long-term architectural decisions to ensure sustainable development and a solid foundation for future enhancements.
 Regular review and adjustment of this plan will be necessary as development progresses and new challenges emerge.